 Strikers offers Open Bowling Specials and League Bowling.
 Planning a birthday party?
 Need a space to gather a large group of people?
 CALL US!

-The Switzerland County Historical Museum highlights the local culture and life from the Native Americans to the Swiss settlers on through the 19th & 20th centuries, featuring important artifacts. .
+The Switzerland County Historical Museum highlights the local culture and life from the Native Americans to the Swiss settlers on through the 19th & 20th centuries, featuring important artifacts.
 The Museum is located in the former Presbyterian Church at the corner of Market & Main Streets.
-Surrounded by beautiful gardens and ancient shade trees, your visit will be a pleasant one.
-OPEN everyday from noon – 4:00 pm Visit our website for information on special events and changing exhibits
+Surrounded by beautiful gardens and ancient shade trees.
+Your visit will be a pleasant one.
+OPEN everyday from 12:00 – 4:00 p.m.
+Visit our website for information on special events and changing exhibits.

 There is a paved walking trail at the YMCA.
-It winds up and down and around, through a wooded area, surrounding the Y building at the corner of State Road 56 and 129.
+It winds up, down and around, through a wooded area surrounding the YMCA building at the corner of State Road 56 and 129.
 It is a beautiful walk under towering trees.
 Try it out and see how you like it, as a casual walk or a serious workout.

 Come and enjoy a river view A-Frame home near Vevay, IN.
 This country home has a modern kitchen, 3 bedrooms and 2 bathrooms, completely furnished with linens and cookware.
 There is a great room/dining room to watch the Ohio River with a cozy wood-burning fireplace.
 Satellite TV, fire pit, gas grill and furnace will make your stay very comfortable.
 Call for more information and rates.
 Owners: Bert and Debbie Allen.

 The Thiebaud Farmstead is located on the Ohio River near Vevay, Indiana.
-It was settled in 1817 by Frederick & Harriet Thiebaud who emigrated from Switzerland.
-By the late 1840s the family was actively involved in the hay culture, which drove the economic development of Switzerland County at that time.
+It was settled in 1817 by Frederick and Harriet Thiebaud who emigrated from Switzerland.
+By the late 1840’s the family was actively involved in the hay culture, which drove the economic development of Switzerland County at that time.
 It was bolstered by the use of the Mormon hay press, patented in 1843.
-The present house dates from the 1860s & is furnished to the period.
+The present house dates from the 1860’s and is furnished to the period.
 OPEN by appointment or for special events, which include the Rural Heritage Tour and A Country Christmas.
 Open Sunday afternoons from April – October.

-The marina offers seasonal & overnight slips and is located in protected waters.
-2 Shelter houses, Wood heat.
-Restrooms, showers, laundry.
-OPEN year round.
+The marina is located in protected waters and offers seasonal and overnight slips.
+Two shelter houses, wood heat, restrooms, showers and laundry.
+Open year round.
 By land, Florence Marina is located approximately eight miles east of Vevay on Hwy 156, and one mile east of the Markland Dam Bridge at 205 6th Street Florence, IN 47020.

-The Vevay Historic District contains c300 buildings, houses & landmarks, bordered by the Ohio River to the south.
-The largest concentration of 19th century residential architecture can be found along Market Street, where you will also see heirloom gardens & beautiful views of the river.
-The Main Street business district also features historic 19th century buildings.
+The Vevay Historic District contains 300 buildings, houses and landmarks, bordered by the Ohio River to the south.
+The largest concentration of 19th century residential architecture can be found along Market Street, where you will see heirloom gardens and beautiful views of the river.
+The Main Street business district features historic 19th century buildings.
 The District has been listed on the Indiana State Register of Sites & Structures since 1981.
 An application for listing on the National Register of Historic Places is pending at state level.
-Visit the Life on the Ohio River History Museum & the Switzerland County Historical Museum, both located in historic buildings.
+Visit the Life on the Ohio River History Museum and the Switzerland County Historical Museum, both located in historic buildings.

 The Vevay Swiss Inn is located in the legendary LeClerc House, known in the 19th century as a welcoming hostelry.
 Completely restored with modern comforts it is located in the heart of downtown Vevay, with shopping and restaurants nearby.
 Call or make reservations online on the website.

 Local team members playing vintage baseball.
 Some games are played with modern rules, and some are played with the old time rules.
-Join us for the 2016 season Information: Call Andy Haskell: 317-409-3209 2016 season schedule: Moscow Monarch, Vevay IN Heart of Vintage, Coney Island OH Losantiville, Losantiville OH Batesville Lumberman, Batesville IN Indiana vs Ohio, Rising Sun IN Vevay Fall Classic, Vevay IN Vevay games start at 1:00 pm at the Paul Ogle Riverfront Park ball park.
+Join us for the 2016 season For information call Andy Haskell: 317-409-3209 2016 season schedule: Moscow Monarch, Vevay, IN Heart of Vintage, Coney Island, OH Losantiville, Losantiville, OH Batesville Lumberman, Batesville, IN Indiana vs Ohio, Rising Sun, IN Vevay Fall Classic, Vevay, IN Vevay games start at 1:00 pm at the Paul Ogle Riverfront Park ball park.

-Visit the Community Art Center at the corner of Main and Ferry Streets in downtown Vevay.
+Visit the Community Art Center at the corner of Main & Ferry Streets in downtown Vevay.
 The First Friday of every month features a new art exhibit, meet the artists, and displays of the work of other artists and artisans.
-Other activities around town include live music, dining out, and just visiting our wonderful & unusual shops.
+Other activities around town include live music, dining out, and just visiting our wonderful and unusual shops.
 Come out to enjoy and visit with friends and meet new people.
-Hours are from 6-9pm.
+Hours are from 6 to 9 p.m.